Coalition Leadership

 Executive committee

-Keith Leech - Coalition President
+Keith Leech - Co-Director

-Tim Taylor - Vice President and Co-Director
+Tim Taylor - Co-Director

 Tim Taylor managed the Land Use, Communications and Mobile Source Division at the Sacramento Metropolitan Air Quality Management District (SMAQMD) from 1996 to 2003 and again from 2007 to his retirement in August of 2018.
 He began at the Air District in 1991 in the "Clean Alternative Fuels/Low-emission Vehicles (CAF/LEV) Program" and became a Division Manager in 1995.